-- The Spanish Public organizations ontology9 representing the structure of public organizations in Spain; - The UK Parliament organisation ontology10.
+- The Spanish Public organizations ontology9 representing the hierarchical structure and competences of public organizations in Spain; - The UK Parliament organisation ontology10 for the internal hierarchical structure of the UK Parliament in terms of positions and roles

-Others have focused in providing a more complex framework extending beyond the structure of an organization to their respective functions and activities.
+The two aforementioned ontologies can provide limited useful outputs concerning mostly how the organizations are internally structured and operate.
+Others are focused in providing a more complex framework extending beyond the structure of an organization to their respective functions and activities.